 Environmental organisations are also part of broad networks that can spread ideas.
 CIPRA International, the environmental organisation Mountain Wilderness and Club Arc Alpin are umbrella organisations with branches in the different Alpine states.
 The country organisations of WWF Austria, France, Italy and Switzerland cooperate in the framework of the European Alpine Space Project on the protection of biodiversity in the Alps.
 CIPRA Slovenia founded in 2005 a coalition for sustainable transport policy with other Slovenian organisations.
 22 Italian associations have founded the "Alleanza della Mobilità Dolce", an "Alliance for soft mobility", in September 2017.
 The aim of the platform is to develop projects and proposals for soft mobility and to improve the offer and public policies for hikers, bikers and users of tourist railways.
 The alliance promotes the creation of a network of soft mobility for travelers that should be integrated in public transport.
-Members of the platform are environmental associations like Legambiente and WWF, transport associations like the Touring Club or the Italian federation of tourist and museum railways, but also associations like the Italian association for landscape architecture or the Italian association for responsible tourism.
+Members of the platform are environmental associations like Legambiente and WWF, transport associations like the Touring Club or the Italian association for landscape architecture or the Italian association for responsible tourism.